Skip to main content

 The getWorkflowRuns() method has been renamed to listWorkflowRuns().
 This change aligns with the convention that list* methods return collections.

-To migrate, rename the method call and update pagination parameters.
+To migrate, use the workflows stores, rename the method call and update pagination parameters.

 - const runs = await storage.getWorkflowRuns({